 The English plantain (scientific name of Plantago lanceolate) typically grows best in full sunlight along with mesic to dry heavy soil composed of clay.

-It can also grow in partial sunlight and other kinds of soil too, with the result that the foliage become larger and taller.
+It can also grow in partial sunlight and other kinds of soil too, with the result that the foliage becomes larger and taller.
 It is able to withstand, unlike most other plants, mowing and trampling.

-English plantain can be found in many disturbed areas such as by roadsides, lawns, fallow fields, vacant lots, and cracks in pavement.
+English plantain can be found in many disturbed areas such as by roadsides, lawns, fallow fields, vacant lots, and cracks in the pavement.
 It can be seen throughout the USA in every state, as well as much of Canada.

-It is an attractant to very few insects due to the flowers being wind pollinated.
+It is an attractant to very few insects due to the flowers being wind-pollinated.
 It is largely the larval stages of some butterflies and moths that feed on the foliage, and sparrow like the Grasshopper Sparrow that feed on the seeds.
 It’s not uncommon to see cattle, deer, and rabbits also eat its foliage despite it having a bitter taste.

 One of the ways and reasons why English plantain can be found in a wide range of areas is due to its seeds that become sticky when wet.
 The seeds are spread into new areas by clinging onto shoes of the bottom of animals’ feet.